AryaBhiwapurkar/Execute_Online_Judge/README.md

 ---

 ## 💬 Feedback & Contributions

-This project is open-source and built for learning.
-Contributions, issues, forks, and stars are welcome!
+> 🚀 This project is built for learning and experimentation.
+> PRs, forks, and issues are welcome.
+Star the repo if you found it helpful!

+---

-> Made with ❤️ to blend competitive programming, AI, and real-world dev skills.
+**Made with ❤️ to blend competitive programming, AI, and real-world dev skills.**